 To continue to provide the kind of programming, technology, training and growth that the communities we work in need – and deserve – we invite ideas from donors, partners, investors and friends as we work to maximize the impact of our libraries.

-BFB has worked with the Riecken Foundation for three years on individual projects to strengthen women’s leadership skills.
-Starting in 2015 BFB/Riecken will launch a broader women’s leadership program in five communities in Guatemala.
-The programs will provide financial literacy training and funding for concrete women lead development projects.
-All projects will be based out of the local Riecken library.
+BFB Foundation has worked with the Riecken Foundation on individual projects to strengthen women’s leadership skills.
+Starting in 2013, BFB/Riecken launched a broader women’s leadership program in five communities in Guatemala.
+The programs provide financial literacy training and funding for concrete women-led development projects.
+All projects are based out of the local Riecken Library.

 Each year Riecken Foundation board members and their contacts make significant contributions to support core costs and technology programming.

 The Peterson Foundation works with Riecken libraries since 2015 to promote the effective and creative use of technology and reader programs to promote leadership and girls’ rights.